Test ID: HBAGP Hepatitis B Surface Antigen Prenatal, Serum

 1. Date of collection is required.

-2. Indicate if specimens are from autopsy/cadaver or hemolyzed sources so that the proper FDA-licensed assay can be performed.
+2. Indicate if specimens are from autopsy/cadaver or hemolyzed sources so that the proper US Food and Drug Administration-licensed assay can be performed.

 Specimen Required